MA Communication, Media and Public Relations

 About this course

-Each of our distance learning programmes shares a common first year (on successful completion of which you may choose to conclude your studies for the time being with the award of a Postgraduate Certificate in Mass Communications).
+Each of our distance learning programmes shares a common first year (on successful completion of which you may choose to conclude your studies for the time being with the award of a Postgraduate Certificate in Mass Communication).
 The second year makes provision for more specialized study in the topic area identified in each programme’s title with the opportunity of further specialization through the pursuit of a dissertation (for an MA) or for early exit on completion of coursework (for a Postgraduate Diploma).

 The specialised modules in this programme are designed for those wishing to acquire detailed knowledge of the latest research into news access and journalistic practices and on the growth, functioning and significance of PR in contemporary society.
 Modules cover PR and propaganda; ‘spin’ and the role of public relations in political and commercial communication; PR and the new media; media management in times of conflict, PR and the promotional practices of special interest groups; NGOs and the news.
 There will be opportunities for regional specialisation and a chance to explore PR practices in a global context.